InseeFr/Pogues/docs/en/user-guide/user-guide.md

 # Creation of a statement (2)

 - a type among :
-	- Instruction
-    - Comment
-    - Help
+	- Help (for statement regarding the respondent, whatever the collect mode)
-    - Warning
+	- Instruction (for statement regarding only the interviewer)
-NB : there is no difference now depending on the type of the statement, therefore no difference for the respondent.
+    - Codecard (when the interviewer must show a code card to the respondent) NB : there is no difference now depending on the type of the statement, therefore no difference for the respondent.
 But, as the information is precisely saved in the DDI file, statements could be one day displayed differently, depending on their type (it is not expected now).
 We advice therefore to choose the type which seems to you the closest to the statement type, without refining however.

 ---